rogertinsley/rogertinsley.github.io/_posts/2016-03-10-mct-for-another-year.markdown

 Yes, I'm a Microsoft Certified Trainer for another 12 months - 4 years in a row.

-If you're looking any .NET web stack or Azure training, who you gonna call? :trollface:
+If you're looking any .NET web stack or Azure training, who you gonna call?